-- An entity shall apply this Standard for annual periods beginning on or after 1 January 2018.
+- 45 An entity shall apply this Standard for annual periods beginning on or after 1 January 2018.
 Earlier application is permitted for periods beginning after 24 July 2014 but before 1 January 2018.
 If an entity applies this Standard earlier, it shall disclose that fact and apply AASB 10, AASB 11 Joint Arrangements, AASB 12 Disclosure of Interests in Other Entities and AASB 127 at the same time. - 45A AASB 2014-7 Amendments to Australian Accounting Standards arising from AASB 9 (December 2014), issued in December 2014, amended the previous version of this Standard as follows: amended paragraphs 40-42 and added paragraphs 41A-41C.
-An entity shall apply those amendments when it applies AASB 9. - AASB 2014-9 Amendments to Australian Accounting Standards Equity Method in Separate Financial Statements, issued in December 2014, amended paragraph 25 in the previous version of this Standard.
+An entity shall apply those amendments when it applies AASB 9. - 45B AASB 2014-9 Amendments to Australian Accounting Standards Equity Method in Separate Financial Statements, issued in December 2014, amended paragraph 25 in the previous version of this Standard.
 An entity shall apply that amendment for annual periods beginning on or after 1 January 2016 retrospectively in accordance with AASB 108 Accounting Policies, Changes in Accounting Estimates and Errors.
 Earlier application is permitted.
-If an entity applies that amendment for an earlier period, it shall disclose that fact. - AASB 2014-10 Amendments to Australian Accounting Standards Sale or Contribution of Assets between an Investor and its Associate or Joint Venture, issued in December 2014, amended the previous version of this Standard as follows: amended paragraphs 28 and 30 and added paragraphs 31A-31B.
-An entity shall apply those amendments prospectively to the sale or contribution of assets occurring in annual periods beginning on or after 1 January 2016.
+If an entity applies that amendment for an earlier period, it shall disclose that fact. - 45C AASB 2014-10 Amendments to Australian Accounting Standards Sale or Contribution of Assets between an Investor and its Associate or Joint Venture, issued in December 2014, in conjunction with AASB 2015-10 Amendments to Australian Accounting Standards - Effective Date of Amendments to AASB 10 and AASB 128, amended paragraphs 28 and 30 and added paragraphs 31A-31B.
+An entity shall apply those amendments prospectively to the sale or contribution of assets occurring in annual periods beginning on or after 1 January 2018.
 Earlier application is permitted.
-If an entity applies those amendments earlier, it shall disclose that fact. - AASB 2015-5 Amendments to Australian Accounting Standards Investment Entities: Applying the Consolidation Exception, issued in January 2015, amended the previous version of this Standard as follows: amended paragraphs 17, Aus17.1, Aus17.2, 27 and 36 and added paragraph 36A.
+If an entity applies those amendments earlier, it shall disclose that fact. - 45D AASB 2015-5 Amendments to Australian Accounting Standards Investment Entities: Applying the Consolidation Exception, issued in January 2015, amended the previous version of this Standard as follows: amended paragraphs 17, Aus17.1, Aus17.2, 27 and 36 and added paragraph 36A.
 An entity shall apply those amendments for annual periods beginning on or after 1 January 2016.
 Earlier application is permitted.
 If an entity applies those amendments for an earlier period, it shall disclose that fact.